Magnesium stearate safety, side

 loss of membrane potential and ultimately cell function and viability.

-Comments: This study is totally irrelevant to what would occur in the human body due to the tiny amounts of stearic acid ingested in capsules.
-If you directly put a particular nutrient, vitamin, fatty acid, amino acid, medications, herb or any substance in a high enough dosage directly in a cell culture you will get results that have nothing to do with what happens when a tiny amount is ingested as part of a medicine, supplement, or through diet and this tiny amount is diluted and distributed to trillions of cells.
+Comments: This study is totally irrelevant to what would occur in the human body from the tiny amounts of stearic acid ingested in capsules.
+If you directly put a particular nutrient, vitamin, fatty acid, amino acid, medication, herb or any substance in a high enough dosage directly in a cell culture you will get results that have nothing to do with what happens when a tiny amount is ingested as part of a medicine, supplement, or through diet and is diluted and distributed to trillions of cells.
 For instance, you can kill a cell if you put too high an amount of fish oil fatty acids near it in a cell culture, but that does not mean fish oil fatty acids, the omeag-3s, are harmful to you when ingested in reasonable amounts - in fact omega-3s are healthy fatty acids.
-People or companies who use this type of in vitro study to make such a leap either do not understand medicine or science, or are purposely doing it for marketing reasons.
+People or companies who use this type of in vitro study to make such a leap either do not understand medicine or science, or are purposely misleading consumers for marketing reasons.

 “Stearic Acid inhibits T-cell dependent immune responses.
 Plasma membrane